This is my current team - for past members, click here.

 PhD Candidate (MedSci) 2021-, Research Assistant IV B (Fall 2019-S2021)

 Even prior to joining the lab, she could frequently be found in lab, keeping Hiba company.
 Mascot or Unofficial lab member?
 Might as well make it official - with her MSc defence in Sept 2019 marking her departure from the Surette lab, she joined us as an RA to work on the IIDR/Farncombe Joint Phage Initiative.
 She became so enamored with the lab, she started a PhD with us in the Fall of 2021, following up work identifying new signals of phage induction.
-She used to dance competitively in her undergrad, but now only with a company, but during the pandemic has complemented (?) that with some roller skating.
-She is supported by a Farncombe PhD Studentship.
+She was supported by a Farncombe Studentship, an OGS-D, has won awards as an outstanding student - but none top the award for best presentation she effortlessly clinched despite (subtly!) throwing up during it.
+That’s talent!
+She used to dance competitively in her undergrad, but now only does so with a company.

 Christine Cerson